TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Using the above to visually show available uibuilder fns with inputs and outputs.
 * Add optional TELEMETRY output (maybe linked to the log functions) - add mqtt endpoint to uibuilder settings.js (or maybe websocket?)
 * Use `degit` to move default templates and maybe examples to their own repos - allowing more dynamic updates without needing a new version of uibuilder.

+* Change ui.js to create global $ui object, change lib to match.
+Make sure it works in node.js as well as browser.

+  In preparation for the ui library to be used stand-alone and have its own branding.
+Also allowing option for it to be managed as an independent library.

+  Add a version and a version fn.

+  Consider making available to Node-RED functions?

 ### Thoughts on JavaScript tabular data manipulation and visualisation